Rapptz/discord.py/docs/discord.rst

     .. image:: /images/discord_oauth2_scope.png
         :alt: The scopes checkbox with "bot" ticked.

-6. Tick the permissions required for your bot to function under "Bot Permissions".
+6. Scroll down to the "Bot Permissions" and tick the permissions required for your bot to function.

     - Please be aware of the consequences of requiring your bot to have the "Administrator" permission.